EleisonC/Proxy-Based-Load-Balancer/README.md

 ### Prerequisites

-- Ensure the atleast the auth service is running
+- Ensure the the example servers are running in the example_servers file

 ### Build Steps